apache/openserverless-site/content/en/docs/reference/references/scheduler/_index.md

  `ops action create scheduled-action scheduled-action.py -a autoexec true`

-If we now print activation logs with nuv activation poll, we will see our action execution log:
+If we now print activation logs with `ops activation poll`, we will see our action execution log:

 ```bash
 Activation: 'scheduled' (ebd532139a464e9d9532139a46ae9d8a)